costilladante/MiniGameJam2017/Readme.md

 ## Instalation

 You just have to download the project as a ZIP file, or clone the repository.
 Finally, open the main project file with Game Maker Studio 2.
+I have not an executable, because it was made in the Trial demo version of the engine.

 ## About the Game